 I'm also no longer able to spend 100% of my time doing what I think is going to make the biggest difference because I'm not the CEO of the organization nor am I working in isolation.
 Collaboration and careful discussion is involved before almost everything is produced.
 I think this is the right call.
 It just takes time getting used to a new system.

 Finally, in the fall of 2013 I spent five weeks working out of my home in Hawaii plus another six weeks traveling around the world.
 Clearly, being out of the office for 11 weeks is outside the scope of most companies.

 But who knows, maybe I'll be given such leeway.
 I'm kind of tired of travel, but what I really want is to be able to spend as much time with my parents in Hawaii as possible.
 If they lived in North Dakota, North Dakota I'd be for five weeks during the winter.
 Luckily, they happen to live in one of my favorite places on Earth.

 I love learning about marketing, hanging out with cool people, and contributing to a product I believe in.
 If I can continue to work on my online endeavors while working part-time doing something I like that's highly synergistic, this seems like a good option.
 But working full-time with a larger compensation package and stock options also seems very enticing as well.
 (I do worry if I go full-time whether my writing will suffer on Financial Samurai)

-I'm lucky to be living in the epicenter of the tech/internet bonanza and I don't know of any other person in my situation who can take advantage of such opportunity.
-It would be a shame to completely stop working at Personal Capital altogether after getting to know everybody and understanding their systems and culture.
-Their free financial tools are a no-brainer to help manage your own money, while their wealth advisory business is competing with the best of them.
+I'm lucky to be living in the epicenter of the tech/internet bonanza.
+I don't know of any other person in my situation who can take advantage of such opportunity.
+It would be a shame to completely stop working at Personal Capital altogether.
+I've gotten to know everybody and understanding their systems and culture.
+Their free financial tools are a no-brainer to help manage your own money.
+Meanwhile, their wealth advisory business is competing with the best of them.